 const std = @import("std");

 9.9 Tailoring your build process with user-provided options

 Sometimes, you want to make a build script that is customizable by the user of your project.
 You can do that by creating user-provided options in your build script.
-In Zig, we create these options using the option() method from the Build struct.
+We create an user-provided option by using the option()

+const std = @import("std");